-(1) Applicants with a demonstrated need for expanded access to transitional kindergarten programs in a region.

-(2) Applicants with a high number of four-year-old children being served that are born after December 2nd.

-(3) Applicants with a high proportion of dual language learners served or planning to serve in a transitional kindergarten program.

-(4) Applicants with the existence of or a plan to create inclusive classroom settings.
-(5) Applicants with the ability to connect the Transitional Kindergarten or Kindergarten program to before-and-after school programs or other extended-day services.

-(6) Applicants in the attendance area of an elementary school district or charter school where at least 80 percent of the award recipient's pupil population, in both the 2020-21 and 2021-22 school years, were eligible for Free or Reduced Price Meals, as determined by Section 42238.01 of the Education Code.

-(7) Applicants who plan to offer Transitional Kindergarten for a full school-day

-(8) Applicants in an attendance area where significant disproportionality of particular races or ethnicities have been identified in special education.

-(e) Grant amounts shall be awarded as follows:

-(1) In 2022-23, a local educational agency with an existing Transitional Kindergarten program shall be awarded fifty-percent of the local control funding formula kindergarten through grade 3 base grant amount, pursuant to subdivision (d) of Section 42238.02 of the Education Code, multiplied by the local educational agency's percent add-ons pursuant to subdivisions (e) and (f) of Section 42238.02 of the Education Code as of the certified second principal apportionment for the 2021-22 fiscal year for each new four-year-old, born after December 2nd, enrolled in a Transitional Kindergarten program.

-(2) In 2023-24, a local educational agency who met their enrollment growth goals in the prior year, and who demonstrates the ability to further increase enrollment over their prior year count shall be awarded a second award, prorated based on additional percentage of increased enrollment, based on the availability of funds.

-(3) Nothing in this section shall be construed to allow a basic aid school district, as defined by subdivision (0) of section 42238.02, to receive a grant pursuant to this section if that school district were basic aid as of the second principal apportionment of the prior fiscal year.

-(f) Incentive grants may be used for costs associated with creating or expanding transitional kindergarten programs.

-(g) (1)Local education agencies receiving grants shall commit to providing program data to the department, as specified by the Superintendent, including, but not limited to, recipient information and educational progress, and participation in overall program evaluation.
+- (d) Grants shall be awarded on a competitive basis and shall reflect the geographic diversity of the state to the greatest extent possible.
+Priority shall be given to all of the following: - (1) Applicants with a demonstrated need for expanded access to transitional kindergarten programs in a region. - (2) Applicants with a high number of four-year-old children being served that are born after December 2nd. - (3) Applicants with a high proportion of dual language learners served or planning to serve in a transitional kindergarten program. - (4) Applicants with the existence of or a plan to create inclusive classroom settings. - (5) Applicants with the ability to connect the Transitional Kindergarten or Kindergarten program to before-and-after school programs or other extended-day services. - (6) Applicants in the attendance area of an elementary school district or charter school where at least 80 percent of the award recipient's pupil population, in both the 2020-21 and 2021-22 school years, were eligible for Free or Reduced Price Meals, as determined by Section 42238.01 of the Education Code. - (7) Applicants who plan to offer Transitional Kindergarten for a full school-day - (8) Applicants in an attendance area where significant disproportionality of particular races or ethnicities have been identified in special education. - (e) Grant amounts shall be awarded as follows: - (1) In 2022-23, a local educational agency with an existing Transitional Kindergarten program shall be awarded fifty-percent of the local control funding formula kindergarten through grade 3 base grant amount, pursuant to subdivision (d) of Section 42238.02 of the Education Code, multiplied by the local educational agency's percent add-ons pursuant to subdivisions (e) and (f) of Section 42238.02 of the Education Code as of the certified second principal apportionment for the 2021-22 fiscal year for each new four-year-old, born after December 2nd, enrolled in a Transitional Kindergarten program. - (2) In 2023-24, a local educational agency who met their enrollment growth goals in the prior year, and who demonstrates the ability to further increase enrollment over their prior year count shall be awarded a second award, prorated based on additional percentage of increased enrollment, based on the availability of funds. - (3) Nothing in this section shall be construed to allow a basic aid school district, as defined by subdivision (o) of section 42238.02, to receive a grant pursuant to this section if that school district were basic aid as of the second principal apportionment of the prior fiscal year. - (f) Incentive grants may be used for costs associated with creating or expanding transitional kindergarten programs. - (g) (1)Local education agencies receiving grants shall commit to providing program data to the department, as specified by the Superintendent, including, but not limited to, recipient information and educational progress, and participation in overall program evaluation. - (2) In addition, grant recipients shall report annually specific data to the State

-(2) In addition, grant recipients shall report annually specific data to the State Department of Education by a date specified by the Superintendent.
-Data reported pursuant to this subparagraph shall include, but not be limited to, the following metrics: (A) Number of four-year olds served prior to the start of the grant period.
+Department of Education by a date specified by the Superintendent.
+Data reported pursuant to this subparagraph shall include, but not be limited to, the following metrics:

-(B) Demographic information of four-year olds served including race, ethnicity and language spoken at home.
+(A) Number of four-year olds served prior to the start of the grant period. - (B) Demographic information of four-year olds served including race, ethnicity and language spoken at home.